This section will lay out some strategies for practitioners as they get deeper into the practice.

 Sometimes an experience will arise that invites you to explore it.
 The most common example is the arising of "flow" in one or more sensory streams.
 That is often a fruitful avenue to explore and merits a change in technique.

 But we never want to change technique due to craving a pleasant state, avoiding an unpleasant state, or unconsciously.
-If you avoid craving, aversion, and unconsciousness, you will be fine.
+If you avoid craving, aversion, and unconsciousness in managing your practice, you will be fine.

 There are a myriad of meditation techniques in the world but you only need one.